jaspector

 City code requires a permit before constructing, placing, enlarging, altering, repairing, moving, demolishing, or changing occupancy of a building or structure, and before regulated electrical, gas, mechanical, or plumbing work.

-Typical processing time is Administrative review can be completed in as little as one day or may take a few weeks depending on project complexity, workload, and responsiveness..
+Building permit processing times in Slidell, LA typically run Administrative review can be completed in as little as one day or may take a few weeks depending on project complexity, workload, and responsiveness..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Slidell, LA.
 The following work is generally exempt: Installation, alteration, or repair of generation, transmission, distribution, metering, or related equipment owned and controlled by public service agencies by established rights; Antenna structures less than 10 feet in height.
 Note: No broader consolidated exempt-work list was clearly posted.
 Confirm any claimed exemption with the Building Safety Department before starting work.
+When in doubt, confirm with the local building department before starting work.